+Ahh Greece: culture, islands, tradition and aesthetic beauty.
+As followers of my site will know, I am a huge Grecophile and love all things Greek.
+I particularly love exploring new destinations and showcasing them to you on my site.
 Greece isn’t only made up of her islands, however – as I have mentioned countless number of times.
 I’ve had the opportunity to explore the Agrafa mountains in the Karditsa area of central Greece, take a trip around Mount Parnassos and Delphi, visit the relatively undiscovered region of Methana in the Peloponnese and spend a weekend exploring the region of Nafpaktos.
 Who knew there was so much on the mainland to explore?
-So of course, when the opportunity presented itself to explore the Pelion area of Greece with my favourite team of bloggers – Travel Bloggers Greece – again I jumped at the chance.
+Well, apparently another very popular region of the mainland is Pelion.
+Let’s explore more here.

 **Despite any complimentary services received, all thoughts and opinions remain my own**

 Pelion is actually a mountain in the south eastern part of the Thessaly region of Greece, forming a peninsular with several traditional and unique villages.
 The nearest airport is in Volos, the biggest town in the Pelion region.
 Volos is actually a great starting point and good place to base yourself if you want to explore the region and stay by the sea.

 It’s 203 miles (326km) from Athens by car or bus, approx. 4 to 5 hours driving (depending on traffic and weather).
 You can also travel to Volos from Thessaloniki in the north of Greece, and is actually nearer – 134 miles (215km).
 The journey takes about 2.5 hours.
 There are many regional buses that connect to Volos, timetable here.
 For more information on flights to Volos, see here.